-Having spend 25 minutes for a 5 minute commute near Kasi Theatre for last 10 days, I decided to travel by Chennai Metro (Train) to my office from my home.
+Having spent 25 minutes for a 5-minute commute near Kasi Theatre for the last 10 days, I decided to travel by Chennai Metro (Train) to my office from my home.
 For the total distance of 3.5 Kms, I needed to walk the first 1 Km to the nearest metro station in Ashok Nagar.
-From there it’s next stop to Ekkaduthangal, then a walk of 100 metres will get me to my office.
+From there it’s the next stop to Ekkaduthangal, then a walk of 100 metres will get me to my office.
 The ticket costs me Rs.20 one way, a travel time of 5 minutes, wait time of about 10-15 minutes.

-While returning it was raining heavily for over 2 hours in the evening today, but made in home quickly by Metro.
-Walking from Ashok Pillar to my house in two feet of water everywhere and heavy rain was difficult, but was still enjoyable.
+While returning it was raining heavily for over 2 hours in the evening today, but made in the home quickly by Metro.
+Walking from Ashok Pillar to my house in two feet of water everywhere and heavy rain was difficult but was still enjoyable.

-You can read here an earlier post on my travel in Chennai Metro on it’s first day of service.
+You can read here an earlier post on my travel to Chennai Metro on its first day of service.

-In the picture above you will see in the other side of the road a big traffic jam near Ashok Pillar that I escaped.
-In the picture below you will see the availability of plenty of covered car parking slots inside the Ashok Nagar station, you also have lot of two wheeler and cycle parking in the same station.
+In the picture above you will see on the other side of the road a big traffic jam near Ashok Pillar that I escaped.
+In the picture below you will see the availability of plenty of covered car parking slots inside the Ashok Nagar station, you also have a lot of two-wheeler and cycle parking in the same station.